 The key objective for IGNITION is to ensure attendees get an authentic experience of being Salford students by learning a range of new skills, including:

-The students will compete in various race events to determine the overall results, with the total points from each competition added up to decide the winner.
+The students competed in various race events to determine the overall results, with the total points from each competition added up to decide the winner.

-In addition to the hands-on activities, Morson Projects STEM Ambassadors, Chris Summers and Jon Callahan will host an inspiring industry session about how they got into engineering and the impact of STEM on their careers.
-During this talk, students will learn how to translate what they learn during the workshop into future career opportunities.
+In addition to the hands-on activities, Morson Projects STEM Ambassadors, Chris Summers and Jon Callahan hosted an inspiring industry session about how they got into engineering and the impact of STEM on their careers.
+During this talk, students learnt how to translate what they learn during the workshop into future career opportunities.

 The IGNITION STEM Summer School is a fun, engaging, and successful skills programme that aims to ignite a passion and interest in engineering and STEM subjects for young people and provides opportunities for students to hear from role models working in those industries.